HikariNight/snake/README.md

 ## Note
-This is a modified clone of https://github.com/koterba/snake, Mainly consists of polishes and my own personal preferences
+This is a modified clone of https://github.com/koterba/snake, mainly consists of polishes and my own personal preferences

 ## Changes
 - Changed default colours (to my favourite colours (Black and Red) :D)